 TOEFL Exemptions and Exceptions

-Applicants who earned a bachelor’s or master’s degree from an institution where English is the primary language of instruction may be eligible to receive an exemption or exception from the TOEFL requirement, but some restrictions apply.
+Applicants who earned or expect to earn a bachelor’s or master’s degree from an institution where English is the primary language of instruction may be eligible to receive an exemption or exception from the TOEFL requirement, but some restrictions apply.
 For more information on TOEFL exemptions and exceptions, please refer to the Required Exams page on Stanford’s central Office of Graduate Admissions website.

 TOEFL exception requests are reviewed and approved by Stanford’s central Office of Graduate Admissions.
 They will send you an e-mail notification once a decision has been made.